MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/overview.md

 With Dynamics 365 App for Outlook, you can:

-- View information about contacts and leads that are stored in your app while you're working in Outlook.
+- View information about contacts and leads that is stored in your app.
 You can view this informaion in the context of an email message, meeting, or appointment.

 - Link email messages, meetings, and appointments to a row in your app.
 For example, link an email message to a specific account, opportunity, or case.

-- Open app rows while your working in Outlook,
+- Open app an row directly from Outlook.

+- Create a new row.

 - Add a phone call, task, or appointment activity.

-- Create a new row in your app.

 - Add email templates, knowledge articles, and sales literature when you create an email message or set up a meeting.

-- Track [!INCLUDE[pn_Outlook_short](../includes/pn-outlook-short.md)] contacts in your app.
+- Track your Outlook contacts in your app.

 ## Get started

-Review the information below before getting started.
+Before you start using App for Outlook, review these topics:

 - [System requirements, limits, and configuration](support-info-deployment.md)
 - [Deploy and install Dynamics 365 App for Outlook](deploy-dynamics-365-app-for-outlook.md)